 Eating and drinking in Seminyak, or anywhere on Bali for that matter, wasn’t as easy on our last trip in early 2010 as it was on our recent September sojourn, which turned into something of a culinary adventure.

-Six years ago we struggled to eat well.
+Back in 2010 we struggled to eat well on Bali.
 This time, we struggled to find the time to eat everywhere we wanted.
 Each day our dining list grew longer.
 At one point I found myself wondering whether we could actually squeeze in two lunches and two dinners – on the one day!
 My how things have changed…

 Unfortunately we didn’t get to every place we wanted to dine this trip, but we did make a dent on our increasingly long restaurant list and also managed to squeeze in some cafés and bars.
 Most of the spots were in Seminyak, which is why this has turned into a guide to eating and drinking in Seminyak rather than Bali.
 There’ll be more trips to cover other destinations – something we wouldn’t have said in 2010.